sauradip/fewshotQAT/README.md

 **Accepted as Poster in BMVC 2021**

 This is an official implementation in PyTorch of FS-QAT.
-Our paper is available at [Arxiv](https://arxiv.org/abs/2110.10552)
+Our paper is available at [Arxiv](https://arxiv.org/abs/2110.10552).
+Slides for the online presentation are now available at [Slides](https://github.com/sauradip/fewshotQAT/blob/main/BMVC21.pdf)

 ![](img/fig1.png)